Lovepreet-Kaur-13/BookMyCinema/README.md

 A full-stack movie ticket booking application built using React, Node.js, Express, and MongoDB.

-This project allows users to browse movies, view theatres and shows, while theatre partners can manage theatres and schedule movie shows.
+This project demonstrate a online ticket booking platform like BookMyShow.It allows users to browse movies, select theatres, check show timings, view seat availability, make payment and book tickets conveniently.

 ---